j-tai/coman/README.md

 This will install coman from crates.io.

+Now, check out the [**getting started**](https://github.com/j-tai/coman/wiki/Getting-started) tutorial.

+### Install the development version

-To install the latest development version, clone the repository and use cargo to install it:
+Clone the repository and use cargo to install it:

 ```console
 $ git clone https://github.com/j-tai/coman.git